DiegoSainzPardoLaso/Midnight-Psx-Effects/README.md

 **Midnight PSX Shader** is a fully functional shader made using HLSL that **brings** the original limitations of the PS1 era within the reach of a click.
 It allows you to create the very look you want for your game/project without needing to touch any code.
 It is the most flexible shader out there, and the best part is, it's **FREE!**

-**Things that the Midnight PSX Shader can do:**
+**Texture Mapping:**

-- Affine Texture Mapping.
+-   Affine Texture Mapping
-- Texture Filtering.
+-   Texture Filtering
-- Texture Pixelization.
+-   Texture Pixelization

+**Mapping and Lighting Enhancements:**

-- Normal Mapping (Per Fragment Only).
+-   Normal Mapping (Per Fragment Only)
-- Reflectivity Tricks with a NON-Normal Map as the Normal Input.
+-   Reflectivity Tricks with a NON-Normal Map as the Normal Input
-- Color Precision.
+-   Rim Lighting
-- Vertex Jitter / Disable Vertex Precision.
-- Toggle the Vertex colors painted onto the model On/Off effortlessly.
+-   Toon Shading (Achievable due to the Lighting level of customization)
+-   Metallic And Reflective Shading (Achievable due to the Lighting level of customization)

+**Lighting Customization:**

-- Custom Lambert + Specular Light Model Per Vertex.
+-   Custom Lambert + Specular Light Model Per Vertex
-- Custom Lambert + Specular Light Model Per Fragment.
+-   Custom Lambert + Specular Light Model Per Fragment
-- Customizeable Lighting (You can modify every setting used to compute the final pixel color).
+-   Customizeable Lighting (Modify every setting used to compute the final pixel color)
+-   Multiple Light Sources:
-- Accepts Multiple Light Sources, Influencing the final color Per Vertex (Main Light + n Spotlights).
+    -   Influencing the final color Per Vertex (Main Light + n Spotlights)
-- Accepts Multiple Light Sources, Influencing the final color Per Fragment (Main Light + n Spotlights).
+    -   Influencing the final color Per Fragment (Main Light + n Spotlights)
     -   Additional Lights can be disabled or contribute to the final per fragment lighting per Vertex or Per Fragment

-- Rim Lighting.
-- Toon Shading (Achievable due to the Lighting level of customization).
-- Metallic And Reflective Shading (Achievable due to the Lighting level of customization).
+**Level of Detail (LOD) Modes:**

-- Dynamic Customizable LOD Mode.
-(Handles dynamic vertex jittering, texture filtering and texture pixelization)
+-   Dynamic Customizable LOD Mode (Handles dynamic vertex jittering, texture filtering, and texture pixelization)
-- Custom LOD Mode.
-(Handles dynamic vertex jittering, and custom textures for different LOD levels)
+-   Custom LOD Mode (Allows you to set custom textures for the different LOD levels)
+-    You can combine both Dynamic and Custom LODs to achieve a wider range of effects

+**Additional Features:**

+-   Toggle the Vertex colors painted onto the model On/Off effortlessly
-- Draw Distance Toggle.
+-   Draw Distance Toggle
-- Stencil Mode; Comparison, Pass and Ref Value (You can achive impossible rooms effects (Non-Euclidean Spaces) and more)
+-   Stencil Mode; Comparison, Pass, and Ref Value (Achieve impossible rooms effects (Non-Euclidean Spaces) and more)
 -   Culling Mode
 -   ZWrite Mode
 -   Color Mask
 -   Alpha Mask Mode

 **Additional vertical fog shader included**